-- (2) In October 2019, the Company invested \$200,000 in shares of convertible preferred stock of SmartStop with a dividend rate of 6.25% per annum, subject to increase after five years.
+- (5) In May 2023, the Company invested \$150,000 in shares of convertible preferred stock of Strategic Storage with a dividend rate of 8.35% per annum, subject to increase after five years.
+The preferred shares are generally not redeemable for three years, except in the case of a change of control or initial listing of Strategic Storage.
+Dividend income from this investment is included on the equity in earnings and dividend income from unconsolidated real estate entities on the Company's consolidated statements of operations. - (6) In October 2019, the Company invested \$200,000 in shares of convertible preferred stock of SmartStop with a dividend rate of 6.25% per annum.
+On November 1, 2024, the dividend rate increased to 7.00% per annum, and is now subject to increase each year.
 The preferred shares are generally not redeemable for five years, except in the case of a change of control or initial listing of SmartStop.
-Dividend income from this investment is included on the equity in earnings and dividend income from unconsolidated real estate entities line on the Company's condensed consolidated statements of operations. - (3) In May 2023, the Company invested \$150,000 in shares of convertible preferred stock of Strategic Storage with a dividend rate of 8.35% per annum, subject to increase after five years.
-The preferred shares are generally not redeemable for three years, except in the case of a change of control or initial listing of Strategic Storage.
-Dividend income from this investment is included on the equity in earnings and dividend income from unconsolidated real estate entities line on the Company's condensed consolidated statements of operations.
+Dividend income from this investment is included on the equity in earnings and dividend income from unconsolidated real estate entities line on the Company's consolidated statements of operations.